 The refugees found themselves stranded.
 In the case of the Palestinian refugee suburbs, the definition of ‘refugee’ is problematic.
 65 years after the ’48 war, a refugee is someone who has inherited that status.
 According to the UN, the children born to refugees are also classified as refugees.
 Palestinian women marry young and have one of the highest birth rates in the world – on average, 7 children per woman.
 Therefore, the hundreds of thousands of people living in the ‘refugee camps’ on the West Bank all have a right to return to Israel.
 The Palestinian refugees have aquired a permanent existence as a dispossessed people.
-Massive infusions of aid from the UN, Europe and other organisations goes into these ‘refugee camps’ (they are nothing of the sort).
+Massive infusions of aid from the UN, Europe and other organisations goes into these ‘refugee camps’.
 Per head of population the Palestinians are the biggest receivers of aid in the world.
 In these separate suburbs, the people are permanently imbued with a smouldering anger mixed with a sense of victimhood.
 Their existence is necessary for the Palestinian politicians who use them as a bargaining chip in the negotiations with Israel and America – and as a means of rallying sympathy on the world stage.

 Due to a web of historical and political forces, the refugee suburbs became ideal incubation centres for suicide bombers.
 With the construction of the wall, the suicide bombings came to an end.
 The middle-aged men from the likes of Hamas who for years convinced confused young men to take a short cut to Paradise (72 doe eyed virgins) were suddenly out of a job.
-In the meantime, the thousands of Palestinians who used to work in Israel were out of a job.
+In the meantime, the thousands of Palestinians who used to work in Israel were also out of a job.
 To this day, the cycle of unemployment, aid, a separate existence within the West Bank – provides a fertile seed bed for militancy and hatred.

 Even in the children’s playgrounds, the cult of the suicide bomber is glorified